CarlosReyesV/Web-Page-Tamales-Fiesta-Mexicana-v2/README.md

 # Web-Page-with-CMS-v2
 ## Designed for the enterprise "Tamales Fiesta Mexicana".
 Created with PHP, HTML, CSS and JavaScript.
 This web page is designed to make CRUD (Create, Read, Update, Delete) operations, for inventory and company stock.
+Connection with PHPmyAdmin.

 The "admin" folder, contains the CMS (Content Management System), with all PHP and CSS respective files.